Our knowledge of orthopaedics. Your best health.

 Surgical Treatment

-Because of the increased risk for infection, open fractures are usually scheduled for surgery urgently.
-Patients are typically given antibiotics by vein (intravenous) in the emergency room, and may receive a tetanus shot.
-During surgery, the cuts from the injury will be thoroughly cleaned out.
+During surgery for open fractures, the cuts from the injury will be cleaned out.
 The broken bones are typically fixed during the same surgery.
 In severe open injuries, multiple operations may be required to adequately clean the injured soft tissues.

 If the skin around your fracture has not been broken, your doctor may recommend waiting until swelling has gone down before having surgery.
 Keeping your arm immobilized and elevated above the level of your heart for several days will decrease swelling.
 It also gives skin that has been stretched a chance to recover.